 Fall, Spring, Academic Year, Calendar Year

-at least Sophomore standing at time of application; must be in good academic and disciplinary standing
+-Must be in good academic and disciplinary standing

 Fall Semester: March 1